"

 Directions:

 An interval is the distance between two notes.
-We have only learned about intervals up to an octave at this point, but clearly there can be intervals larger than an octave.
-Intervals an octave or smaller are called simple intervals.
-Intervals larger than an octave are called compound intervals.
+We have only learned about intervals up to an octave so far, but clearly, there can be intervals larger than an octave.
+Intervals that are an octave or smaller are called simple intervals.
+Intervals larger than an octave are known as compound intervals.

 Example 9.2.1.
 Simple and compound intervals

-- The intervals that are in blue boxes (major ninth, major tenth, compound perfect fourth, and compound perfect fifth) are compound intervals.
+• The intervals in the blue boxes (major ninth, major tenth, compound perfect fourth, and compound perfect fifth) are compound intervals.

-- Although we can say “compound perfect fourth,” we generally only write “P4.”
+• Although we can say “compound perfect fourth,” we usually just write “P4.”

-- Because the ninth and tenth are fairly common, they are often referred to as a ninth and tenth.
-However, they can also be called a compound second and compound third.
+• Because the ninth and tenth are fairly common, they are often referred to as a ninth and tenth.
+However, they can also be called a compound second and a compound third.

-- The compound perfect fifth (last example) is more than two octaves apart.
-The compound label does not distinguish between intervals one or more octaves apart.
+• The compound perfect fifth (last example) is more than two octaves apart.
+The term “compound” does not distinguish between intervals that are one or more octaves apart.

 Example 9.2.2.
 Identifying compound intervals

-- Example 9.2.2B: This is a common mistake that students make.
-Rather than dropping only one octave, C4 is written below E2.
-By doing so, C2 is now the bottom note and the interval is a major third, which is incorrect.
+• Example 9.2.2B: This is a common mistake students make.
+Instead of dropping only one octave, C4 is written below E2.
+This makes C2 the bottom note and the interval a major third, which is incorrect.
 The correct answer is a minor sixth.
 You cannot change the bottom note.

 In Example 9.2.1, the last interval was more than two octaves apart.
-When identifying even larger intervals, continue lowering the top note by an octave or more (or raising the lower note by an octave or more) until you create a simple interval.
+When identifying even larger intervals, keep lowering the top note by an octave or more (or raising the lower note by an octave or more) until you form a simple interval (Example 9.2.3).

 Example 9.2.3.
 Identifying large compound intervals

-- Example 9.2.3B: To compress the given compound interval to a simple interval, lower the top note (G-sharp5) until it is less than an octave above the bottom note (F2).
-We must lower G-sharp three octaves (G-sharp5 to G-sharp4 to G-sharp3 to G-sharp2) in order to accomplish this.
-Identifying the interval is now manageable: It is an augmented second (+2).
+• Example 9.2.3B: To compress the given compound interval into a simple interval, lower the top note (G sharp5) until it is less than an octave above the bottom note (F2).
+We need to lower G sharp by three octaves (from G sharp5 to G sharp4 to G sharp3 to G sharp2) to do this.
+Identifying the interval is now easier: it is an augmented second (+2).

-In Example 9.2.4, Scriabin fills the melody with compound intervals in his etude.
+In Example 9.2.4, Scriabin enriches the melody with compound intervals in his etude.

 Example 9.2.4.
 Compound intervals in Scriabin,[3] Etude, Op.
 65, No. 1

-At first glance, one may think that the pianist plays running octaves in their right hand.
-However, upon closer inspection the intervals are larger than an octave—in fact, they are major ninths (or compound major seconds).
+At first glance, one might think that the pianist plays running octaves with their right hand.
+However, upon closer inspection, the intervals are larger than an octave—in fact, they are major ninths (or compound major seconds).

-Compound intervals are everywhere as they are not confined to one staff.
-Remember that when identifying compound intervals, merely compress the interval so that it is simple (an octave or smaller).
-Identify the compound intervals in the next example.
+Compound intervals are common because they are not limited to one staff.
+Remember that when identifying compound intervals, simply reduce the interval to its simple form (an octave or less).
+Find the compound intervals in the next example (Example 9.2.5).

 Example 9.2.5.
 Compound intervals: Strozzi[4], “Non c’è più fede”